GoogleCloudPlatform/cloud-foundation-fabric/README.md

 This repository provides **end-to-end examples** and a **suite of Terraform modules** for Google Cloud, which support different use cases:

-- starter kits used to bootstrap real-world cloud foundations and infrastructure
-- reference examples used to deep dive on network patterns or product features
+- starter kits used to bootstrap real-world cloud foundations, and reference examples used to deep dive on network patterns or product features
 - composable modules that support quick prototyping and testing
 - a comprehensive source of lean modules that lend themselves well to changes